wrale/mcp-server-make/README.md

 All errors are returned with descriptive messages through the MCP protocol.

-### Working Directory Behavior
+## Working Directory Behavior

 - If `--working-dir` is specified, changes to that directory before executing make
 - If omitted, uses the directory containing the Makefile
 - Always restores original working directory after execution

-### Examples

-Example usage in Claude:
+## Example Integration

+Here's how Claude can help with development tasks:

 ```
-Human: Please run the "test" target in my Makefile.
+Human: Can you run our test suite and format any code that needs it?

-Claude: I'll use the make tool to run the test target.
+Claude: I'll help run the tests and format the code:

+1. First, let's format the code:
+[Calling make tool with args {"target": "format"}]
+2 files reformatted, 3 files left unchanged

+2. Now let's run the tests:
 [Calling make tool with args {"target": "test"}]
 Running tests...
-All tests passed!

-The test target executed successfully.
+4 passed, 0 failed

+All formatting and tests completed successfully.
+The code is now properly formatted and all tests are passing.
 ```

-### Troubleshooting
+## Troubleshooting

 Common issues: